operateit/CentOS_Server_Setup_Script/README.md

-# CentOS Server Setup Script
+# CentOS (CentOS 8 and Stream) Server Setup Script
-CentOS Server Setup Script | For an automated setup of various server types
+CentOS Server Setup Script for CentOS 8 and CentOS Stream | For an automated setup of various server types

 Up to date, this repository contains the script for a basic server setup for CentOS 8 (8.2.2004, 8.3.2011, Stream release 8).